rohit-56/rohit-56/README.md

 ### Hi there 👋
 ###
 - 🔭 I’m currently studying on ..."Harcourt Butler Technical University"
-- 🌱 I’m currently learning ...JavaScript Node.js
+- 🌱 I’m currently learning ...Android
 - 👯 I’m looking to collaborate on ...creative projects
 - 💬 Ask me about ..."web dev software applications"
 - 📫 How to reach me: ..."mail me at rohitmou25@gmail.com"